burlachenkok/exploring-python3/python3-note.md

 * Interoperability with other libraries.
 I.e. how easy and effective two libraries can be combined.
 (E.g.: [PyQt](https://en.wikipedia.org/wiki/PyQt) can integrated plots in [Matplotlib](https://en.wikipedia.org/wiki/Matplotlib)).
 * Can customize the framework with your form data and/or presentation formats

-There are even more deep aspects between science and engineering:
+There are even deeper aspects between science and engineering:
 * Support your target hardware effectively
 * Support state of art algorithms in the field
 * Support parallelization across nodes and utilize communication patterns effectively